axelromero99/readmos/README.md

 </h1>

-_The solution for having your Github and your web updated, with less effort._
+_The solution to having your Github and your web updated, with less effort._

-READMOS is a Javascript library that provides you a way to show in your web page the README.md of any Github repositories, using the Github API and others third libraries.
-You can choose what repositories show, just need to provide the Github username and the name of the repositories.
+READMOS is a Javascript library that provides you a way to show the README.md of any Github repositories in your web page, using the Github API and others third libraries.
+You can choose what repositories you want to show, you just have to provide the Github username and the name of the repositories.

 Every programmer should have a Github, and every programmer should have his own web portfolio.
-Using READMOS you save a lot of time!
-You only have to update de README.md of your repositories if you make any change and your web page will be always updated with the last information.
+Using READMOS you can save a lot of time!
+You only have to update the README.md of your repositories, that way if you make any changes your web page will be always updated with the latest information.

-READMOS is open source!
+READMOS is **open source**!
 Feel free to contribute to this project.

 ### Live Demos
 You can replace the data with your Github user and the name of your repositories if you want.